extension-js/docs/Getting Started/🔥 Get Started Immediately.md

 ## Next Steps

-Start exploring the world of browser extension development with `extension-create` by [[Create Your First Extension]].
+Start exploring the world of browser extension development with `Extension` by [[Create Your First Extension]].

 ---

-**🧩 extension-create** • create cross-browser extensions with no build configuration.
+**🧩 Extension** • create cross-browser extensions with no build configuration.